wp-plugins/kommiku/readme.txt

 Okay!
 Last but not least... make sure your WORDPRESS PERMALINK are not on "default".
 You know when you get http://example.com/?p=321 .
 Well... thats default.
 Only prerequiste is that you change the permalink to something else.

+= How do I dump a Zipped Chapter? =
+When you create a zip file.
+Make sure there are only images in that zip file.
+There can be one or more folder, but it may make the source of the image look ugly.

 == Changelog ==
+= 2.1.11 =
+-Fix Chapter Slug locating (9/3/2010)
+-Fix Dumper and Remove File Upload Limitation
+-Dumper cano now dump a folder (not fully tested).

 = 2.1.10 =
 * Configure for Local testing such as Xammp.
+(8/28/2010)
 * Testing Procedure for non-root Wordpress.
 Email me if you see any problems!

 = 2.1.9 =